Compare electricity prices

 How to compare electricity with Compare the Market

-All you need to start a quote comparison is your postcode.
-From your address, we can get an estimation of your electricity usage and compare deals in minutes.
+All you need to compare energy prices with us is your postcode.
+From your address, we can get an estimate of your electricity usage and compare electricity prices available to you in minutes.

 For a more accurate quote, having a recent electricity bill handy will contain all the information you need.